School & Scout

 Before heading out, check the current status of trail underpasses.
 Also...

-Get some evening exercise this winter along designated solar-lit trails...
+Get some evening exercise along designated solar-lit trails open until...

 Cold weather brings winter fun in your forest preserves.